mh9924/CoWFC/README.md

 # TODO
 - Public ban history
   - Maybe show player name, ban time, unban time, reason for ban and length of ban on page
-- Install script for CoWFC tu automate new deployments - to some extent
+- Install script for CoWFC to automate new deployments - to some extent